CheckoutFinland/psp-api/docs/README.md

 ## Test credentials

 Please note that not all payment methods support testing, so only the payment methods that support testing payments are enabled for these credentials.
+Provider specific credentials for approving payments can be found from [providers tab](/payment-method-providers#test-credentials).

 ### Normal merchant account